 Santa Marinella stretches along the Southern Etrurian Coast of the Tyrrhenian Sea, sheltered by the Tolfa Mountains.
 Its many inlets and varied seabed create waves, appreciated by surfers from all over Europe.
-Every year, on the renowned “Banzai Beach”, the best young athletes compete for the title of Italian Champion in the various age categories.
+Every year, the best young athletes compete for the title of Italian Champion in the various age categories.

 The coast of Santa Marinella